 SOCRATES: Then it must follow that killing animals causes them unnecessary pain.

 SOCRATES: But we have agreed that a just person does not cause unnecessary pain, so it must follow that killing animals for meat is unjust.

 How can people deal with real life situations with wisdom?
 This question is at the heart of the stoic philosophy and is a natural extension to my own search for wisdom.
 I have maintained that philosophy should be available to the people rather than remaining with the gods.
 It is the art of living.
-So in addition to interrogating people about values, justice, and ethics, I like examine their response to life issues.
+So in addition to interrogating people about values, justice, and ethics, I examine their responses to life issues.
 I am not a teacher, but through dialogue I hope to help people learn how to question their own lives.

-Last week i encountered a car accident.
+Last week I encountered a car accident.
 The driver who was at fault seemed remorseful.
 So I took it upon my self to talk to this poor fellow.

 What is Knowledge?